ainokyto/ainokytola.com/README.md

 Built with pure HTML and CSS.

-Next steps:

-* Media querys for Contact
-* Sort out div heights for each section
+To Do:

-* Fit size to screen
+* Fit size to screen responsively